School of Law

 Fayetteville, AR 72701

 Phone: (479) 575-5601

 B.A., J.D., LL.M.

 Phone: (479) 575-3230

-Before joining the faculty in 1998, Professor Kelley practiced in large and small law firms variously in Minnesota, Arkansas, Georgia, and the District of Columbia.
+Before joining the faculty in 1998, Professor Kelley practiced for about fifteen years in large and small law firms variously in Minnesota, Arkansas, Georgia, and the District of Columbia.
 He also has been a public defender, a legal services attorney, and staff counsel to the American Civil Liberties Union of Mississippi.
 He began his legal career in the Solicitor General’s Office of the Minnesota Attorney General.

 Professor Kelley has taught at the William Mitchell College of Law, the University of North Dakota School of Law, the University of South Dakota School of Law, and the Drake University Law School.
 He is a graduate of Louisiana State University (B.A.), the Howard University School of Law (J.D. cum laude), and the University of Arkansas School of Law (LL.M.).
 He is licensed in Arkansas, Georgia, Minnesota, North Dakota, and the District of Columbia.

 When he is not teaching, Professor Kelley is on airplanes.
 He flies up to 180,000 miles per year on Delta Air Lines and other SkyTeam Alliance airlines.
 Alas, he flies economy class.